Personality development

 Personality development encompasses the dynamic construction and deconstruction of integrative characteristics that distinguish an individual in terms of interpersonal behavioral traits.
 Personality development is ever-changing and subject to contextual factors and life-altering experiences.
 Personality development is also dimensional in description and subjective in nature.
 That is, personality development can be seen as a continuum varying in degrees of intensity and change.
 It is subjective in nature because its conceptualization is rooted in social norms of expected behavior, self-expression, and personal growth.
 The dominant viewpoint in personality psychology indicates that personality emerges early and continues to develop across one's lifespan.
 Adult personality traits are believed to have a basis in infant temperament, meaning that individual differences in disposition and behavior appear early in life, potentially before language of conscious self-representation develop.
 The Five Factor Model of personality maps onto the dimensions of childhood temperament.
 This suggests that individual differences in levels of the corresponding personality traits (neuroticism, extraversion, openness to experience, agreeableness, and conscientiousness) are present from young ages.

 Theories

 The development of personality is supported and attempted to be explained by theories of personality.

 Psychoanalytic

 The Psychoanalytic Theory of personality was developed by Sigmund Freud.
 This theory consists of three main ideas that make up personality, the id, the ego, and the superego.
-The three traits control their own sections of the psyche.
-Personality is developed by the three traits that make up the Psychoanalytic theory conflicting.
+The three traits each control different aspects of the psyche.
+Personality develops through the conflict among these components, as described in the Psychoanalytic theory.
 Id is ruled mainly by pleasure, innate needs, impulses, and desires.
 Usually, many of these are unrealistic.
 Our ego is what keeps us sane.
 It brings into perspective reality, cultural norms, and social acceptance and analyses our id desires and wants to be more realistically correct.
 Our superego aims for perfection and structure.
 It is often referenced to as our "conscience."
 These three play a part in the way we live, think, and our personality.